BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-12-22 : improve struct and readability for user params.
 - 2023-12-17 : add a screen to visualize data with filter, sort and limit.
 - 2023-12-15 : fix import CSV, add some doc on how it works.
 Also improve admin backup part.
 - 2023-12-10 : add optional backup saves with Google Drive API.
 Also add context with timeout everywhere and simplify DB open.